eputnam77/GovDocVerify/README.md

 ## 1. Introduction

 ### Purpose
-The **Document Checker Tool** aims to:
+The **Document Checker Tool** streamlines the review process by:
-- Improve consistency and compliance with FAA and regulatory guidelines.
+- Enhancing consistency and compliance with FAA and regulatory standards.
-- Automate tedious manual checks, providing faster and more accurate results.
+- Automating manual checks for improved speed and accuracy.
-- Enhance clarity and professionalism in FAA documentation.
+- Improving clarity and professionalism in FAA documents.

-This tool provides **suggestions**, but the final editorial decisions rest with the document author.
+This tool provides **recommendations** to aid document authors, who retain final decision-making authority.

 ### Scope
-The tool supports all FAA document types AIR-646 supports and includes multiple categories of checks.

-The tool adheres to style and guidelines derived from:
+Supports all FAA document types covered by AIR-646, with checks aligned to:
 - GPO Style Manual
 - FAA Orders
 - Document Drafting Handbook